Fabienne Carat

 Fabienne Carat (born 24 August 1979) is a French actress and singer.

 Debut

 Fabienne Carat began the theater at the age of eleven, then left her family at fifteen to complete five years of hotel studies in Biarritz.
 Then she settled in Paris at the age of 20 in March 2000.

+On December 6, 2021, she gave birth to a daughter, Céleste, whose father's name she did not identify, and who did not acknowledge the child.